 But when we started switching over to homemade cleaning supplies, Magic Erasers did not make the switch with us.
 They were too expensive for our new routine and just didn’t fit into our budget.

-So what's a girl with a mineral stained bathtub supposed to do?
-Make her own Homemade Magic Erasers of course!
-It's so easy, and it's even much cheaper than buying the store version.
-Let's get started!
+So what’s a girl with a mineral stained bathtub supposed to do?
+Make her own Homemade Magic Erasers Formula of course!
+It’s so easy, and the products are even much cheaper than buying the store version.
+Let’s get started!

 What You Need: